Cartrigger/QCXRSupport/assets/guides/crashplay.md

 *Solution is for those that haven't added any extra mods than the default ones*

-❌  **You most likely got an interrupted download** *easiest way to solve this is to reinstall the instance*
+❌  **You most likely got an interrupted download** *Easiest way to solve this is to reinstall the instance*

 🟣 **Step by step**🟣
 **In instances**